-One wide ranging study has found that almost 90% of people break New Year’s resolutions within days or weeks.
+Last year, a wide-ranging reserach project found that almost 90% of people break New Year’s resolutions within days or weeks.
+Thousands of smaller studies agree.
+And we all know it ourselves.

 So what’s the difference?